axelvaldez/radical-companies/_posts/Posts/2022-09/2022-09-29 Posts/2022-09-30-how-to-talk-about-radical.markdown

  <ol>
   <li id="en01">
    <p class="_list-item">
-    U<p>Note that this is a <span class="_paradigm">FIAT</span> concern.
+    Note that this is a <span class="_paradigm">FIAT</span> concern.
 It assumes &ldquo;principles&rdquo; and &ldquo;structure&rdquo; as Centralized forces. &ldquo;Somebody has to hold this together.&rdquo; There must be an immutable boss, forever.
-Else, it will fall apart.</p>
+Else, it will fall apart.
     <a class="_uparrow" href="#bm01"><img src="/assets/img/arrow-up-icon.png"></a>
    </p>
   </li>